braedenlag/squeeze-theorem/recipes/rice.md

 summary: It tastes just like home... work.
 title: Greasy BC Calc Fried Rice
 image: images/rice.png
-type: recipie
+type: recipe
-permalink: /recipies/rice
+permalink: /recipes/rice
 ---

-For years, we have been trying to nail the perfect **Greasy BC Calc Fried Rice Recipie**, but we've always been missing one special ingredient.
+For years, we have been trying to nail the perfect **Greasy BC Calc Fried Rice recipe**, but we've always been missing one special ingredient.
 But it isn't love; it's calculus.
 Although, what's the difference?
-We believe that like a derivative, a perfect recipie is something you have to derive.
-These steps, simple yet integral to the cooking process, will help you make a recipie that tests the limits of gastronomy.
+We believe that like a derivative, a perfect recipe is something you have to derive.
+These steps, simple yet integral to the cooking process, will help you make a recipe that tests the limits of gastronomy.

 ### Ingredients